bonitasoft/bonita-cloud-doc/md/Overview.md

 |               | Germany        |

 :::info
-The infrastructure country does not imply that Bonitasoft technical support will be located in the same country
+The infrastructure country does not imply that Bonitasoft technical support will be located in the same country.

 The legal jurisdiction of the infrastructure's country is applied It is the customer's responsibility to make sure they meet the legal requirements of the country.